dharmick/player.js/README.md

 # player.js
-Insert a custom HTML5 Video Player in your website
+Insert a custom HTML5 Video Player in your website.

+## UNDER DEVELOPMENT :relaxed: